Comparing FSD Pharma (HUGE) & The Competition

 |2.33

-As a group, “Medicinals & botanicals” companies have a potential upside of 84.93%.
-Given FSD Pharma’s competitors higher probable upside, analysts clearly believe FSD Pharma has less favorable growth aspects than its competitors.
+As a group, “Medicinals & botanicals” companies have a potential upside of 94.22%.
+Given FSD Pharma’s rivals higher probable upside, analysts clearly believe FSD Pharma has less favorable growth aspects than its rivals.

-This table compares FSD Pharma and its competitors’ net margins, return on equity and return on assets.

-FSD Pharma has a beta of 0.37, indicating that its stock price is 63% less volatile than the S&P 500.
-Comparatively, FSD Pharma’s competitors have a beta of 2.56, indicating that their average stock price is 156% more volatile than the S&P 500.
+FSD Pharma has a beta of 0.37, suggesting that its stock price is 63% less volatile than the S&P 500.
+Comparatively, FSD Pharma’s rivals have a beta of 2.56, suggesting that their average stock price is 156% more volatile than the S&P 500.

 0.3% of FSD Pharma shares are held by institutional investors.
 Comparatively, 21.6% of shares of all “Medicinals & botanicals” companies are held by institutional investors.
 25.8% of shares of all “Medicinals & botanicals” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 Summary

-FSD Pharma competitors beat FSD Pharma on 7 of the 13 factors compared.
+FSD Pharma rivals beat FSD Pharma on 7 of the 13 factors compared.

 FSD Pharma Company Profile